-It is alleged that some claims made by companies in the biodegradable plastics industries are misleading, but EMF do not specify who is making the claim and exactly what the claim is.
+It is alleged that some claims made by companies in the biodegradable plastics industries are misleading.
+These allegations are disputed in relation to oxo-biodegradable plastic but misleading claims are sometimes made in every industry.
 Misleading claims are sometimes made about motor cars, but the way to deal with this is to ban the misleading claims, not the cars.